Which Marketing Metrics Really Matter?

 We want to increase newsletter subscriptions by 10% in three months.

-Now, tie those objectives to a campaign you can use to test performance against your goals.
+Now, tie those metrics to a campaign you can use to test performance against your goals.
 What do you think will help you reach that goal?
 Brainstorm several ideas.

 Remember, hypotheses should be easily testable.
 The key is to find the least amount of effort it will take to validate or refute them.
 This is not the time for elaborate plans, but rather simple ideas that move you closer to your goals.
 In other words, the key is to do more of what works and less of what doesn’t.